 While a 90-degree diagonal is best for astronomy, many prefer an eyepiece angle of 45 degrees for daytime use.
 This is very popular on commercially available spotting scopes.

 In the photo, you can see one of my refractors configured for daytime spotting scope use, showing the correct image on a 45-degree diagonal.
-I have a second 90 degree diagonal that I use for astronomy.
+I have a second 90-degree diagonal that I use for astronomy.
 I just remove the 45 and slip in the 90 at night.

 Refractor telescopes produce an image that is right side up but reversed left and right, so when considering a 45-degree diagonal for daytime use, look for one that is a “correct image” diagonal.
-This corrects the left and right image so that signs look right and boats on the lake are going in the correct direction.
+This corrects the left and right images so that signs look right and boats on the lake are going in the correct direction.
 Binoculars and spotting scopes include these correcting features.

-In the picture you see the same telescope fitted with a 90-degree “star diagonal”.
+In the picture, you see the same telescope fitted with a 90-degree “star diagonal”.
 This makes it much easier to view high targets than if I were using a 45-degree diagonal.

-Just as with nighttime “seeing”, we are limited by how much magnification we can use during the day because we are looking through air.
-We get heat shimmers off the ground and we get dust, humidity and air pollution which scatters the light.
+Just as with nighttime “seeing”, we are limited by how much magnification we can use during the day because we are looking through the air.
+We get heat shimmers off the ground, and we get dust, humidity, and air pollution, which scatter the light.
 As a result, the magnifications used during the day are typically less than what we use for astronomy.

 If you look at commercially available spotting scopes, most top out at around 60X.
 And most people use daytime magnifications of 50X or less to maintain the quality of the image.

 You can also use MCTs and SCTs as daytime spotting scopes.
 Just be aware that these tend to have very long focal lengths, and so the low-power magnifications may be too high to be practical for daytime use.
-Check to see the low power capabilities are of your MCT or SCT telescope before you buy a correct image diagonal for daytime use.
+Check to see what the low-power capabilities of your MCT or SCT telescope are before you buy the correct image diagonal for daytime use.
 If the lowest you can go is greater than 40X, you may not find this optical tube practical as a spotting scope.

 Best First Targets